tuancuong009/tuancuong009/README.md

 - 👋 Hi, I’m QTS Coder
-- 👀 I’m interested in app development, NATIVE app for iOS and Android.
+- 👀 I’m interested in app development, NATIVE app for iOS and Android or HYBRID app with React Native
-- 🌱 I’m currently learning Flutter
 - 💞️ I’m looking to collaborate on native iOS and Android project
 - 📫 How to reach me: Email: qtime.vn@gmail.com or Skype tuancuong009